Dietz0r/RS485-ATC-Module/README.md

 Using the [MicroPython Modbus library](https://github.com/brainelectronics/micropython-modbus) (Version: 2.3.7) by [brainelectronics](https://github.com/brainelectronics) (and being very thankfull for it existing!)

 Much help from Drewnabobber - Expatria Technologies Inc.
+Even more help, words of encouragement and swearing from JamesTheBard - sorry!

 ---